Real-Time Polarization Control for Satellite QKD with Liquid-Crystal Beacon Stabilization: Accuracy comparison

 From this difference, the Euclidean norm \( \lVert \mathbf{S_D} \rVert \) of the resulting vector can then be easily calculated.
 This value simultaneously represents the distance on the Poincaré sphere that is denoted as \( dS \).
 It therefore holds that:

 If both vectors are identical, then the norm is zero.
 If they are mutually orthogonal (completely different), then the norm is equal to 2.
 This is because the norm represents the distance of two points on the Poincaré sphere.
 Since the vectors are normalized, the radius of this sphere is 1.
 The diameter is then equal to 2.
+In the present manuscript, \( dS \) is used only as a metric for evaluating the accuracy of the reconstructed polarization state.
+It is not used directly as a feedback variable for polarization control.